emericsi/ML_EOE_tweets_classification/README.md

 # ML_EOE_tweets_classification
-Project 2 repository for the ML course (EPFL, autumn 2018)
+Project 2 repository for the ML course (EPFL, autumn 2018) This Github present our wor for a crowdAI challenge (https://www.crowdai.org/challenges/epfl-ml-text-classification)

 ## Modules and packages
- First of all we worked on anaconda, if you do not use this navigator you ca, download it at https://www.anaconda.com/download/, we also worked using the latest update of python 3.
+ First of all we worked on anaconda, if you do not use this navigator you ca, download it at https://www.anaconda.com/download/,

+ we also worked using the latest update of python 3.
 To run all of our codes you need the following packages.
+- numpy (avalaible in the basic version of anaconda)
+- pandas (avalaible in the basic version of anaconda)
+- matplotlib (avalaible in the basic version of anaconda)
+- csv (avalaible in the basic version of anaconda)

-- Pandas (avalaible in the basic version of anaconda)
+- os (avalaible in the basic version of anaconda)
 - scikit-learn (avalaible in the basic version of anaconda)
 - matplotlib (avalaible in the basic version of anaconda)
 - string (avalaible in the basic version of anaconda)
-- wordcloud (for download and install write : conda install -c conda-forge wordcloud on the anaconda prompt or on the terminal.
+- wordcloud (for download and install write : conda install -c conda-forge wordcloud on the anaconda prompt or on the terminal).

 ## Main organitaion
 Our work is organised as follow :